randomuserid/Tylium/README.md

 ### MacOS

-configuration.plist - a configuration for generating sysmon-like events using the xnumon project on the MacOS.
+configuration.plist - a configuration for generating sysmon-like events using the xnumon project on the MacOS

 ### Suricata

-Notes on event and rule setup for Suricata in cloud vs. terrestrial envioronments
+Notes on event and rule setup for Suricata in cloud vs. terrestrial environmentals

 ### Windows